VectorMethods

 From passive archive to working media intelligence

 Production and archive teams often know the perfect moment exists somewhere.
-The hard part is finding it across dailies, episodes, clips, transcripts, camera angles, legacy descriptions, and incomplete manual tags.
+The hard part is finding it across dailies, episodes, clips, transcripts, camera angles, legacy descriptions, and incomplete catalog fields.

-VideoVector gives those teams a search and enrichment layer that understands visual context, spoken language, generated metadata, scene boundaries, and business-specific schema fields.
-The result is a library that can answer editorial, catalog, licensing, and operations questions without another manual logging pass.
+VideoVector gives media operators a search and enrichment layer that understands visual context, spoken language, generated metadata, scene boundaries, and business-specific schema fields.

 Archive search and discovery